ShawnCowles/UniversalNameMarkup/README.md

 # Context Expression Syntax #

-The context expression format is straightfoward.
+The context expression format is straightforward.
 It should consist of a series of context names, joined by boolean operators.
 If a context name is present it will evaluate to true, false otherwise.
 AND (%%) OR (||) and NOT(!) operators are supported.

     a_context || another_context && ! some_other_one

 # NameList File Syntax #

 ameParser requires a namelist source to read namelists from during initialization.
-The default is the FileNamelistSource that reads from CSV files.
-The expected CSV format is straightfoward, one fragment to a row.
+The default is the FileStreamNamelistSource that reads from CSV files.
+The expected CSV format is straightforward, one fragment to a row.
 The first column should be the name of the namelist the fragment belongs two, the second column should be the fragment itself, the third column  should either be empty, or a context expression for the fragment.

 # Capitalization Scheme #